GhostWasFound13/Installastions/README.md

 going to rework some kind of command needed L beta testing [progress]

+ this is stable version contain so much bug i font want to fix all te bug the issue is variable its so stupid how the bug goes

 ton of progress of music still not done
 <h6>installastions</h6>